rclone/rclone/docs/content/docs.md

 of asking for a password if `RCLONE_CONFIG_PASS` doesn't contain a valid password, and `--password-command` has not been supplied.

+Some rclone commands, such as `genautocomplete`, do not require configuration.
+Nevertheless, rclone will read any configuration file found according to the rules described [above](https://rclone.org/docs/#config-config-file).
+If an encrypted configuration file is found, this means you will be prompted for password (unless using `--password-command`).
+To avoid this, you can bypass the loading of the configuration file by overriding the location with an empty string `""` or the special value `/notfound`, or the os null device represented by value `NUL` on Windows and `/dev/null` on Unix systems (before rclone version 1.55 only this null device alternative was supported).
+E.g. `rclone --config="" genautocomplete bash`.

 Developer options
 -----------------